BTS BONUS Sale! All Resources 25% off with code BTSBONUS25!

 Share This post

 As usual, summer has been way too short.
-School is starting back up which means Open House is coming soon.
+School is starting back up, which means open house or back-to-school night is coming soon.

 Both the middle and high schools where I’ve taught had a similar format: Parents follow their child’s schedule and go to each class for about 10 minutes to hear from each teacher.
-I don’t mind this format, but I don’t get much of a chance to have a conversation or even figure out whose parent is who.
-My brain finds it impossible to remember names when I’m focused on preparing for the next group.
+I don’t mind this format, but I don’t get much of a chance to have a conversation or even figure out who each parent is.

-A few years ago, another teacher in my building went to a conference and came back with an awesome idea: bell work for parents.
+A few years ago, another teacher in my building attended a conference and came back with an awesome idea: bell work for parents.

 A few reasons why I love this parent activity

-• It gives me a record of who was in attendance without everyone lining up a their 5th sign-in sheet of the night.
+• It gives me a record of who was in attendance without everyone lining up at their 5th sign-in sheet of the night.

-• It eliminates the awkward silence that often happens as the parents file in and sit, usually staring at me, waiting for me to begin.
-Everyone is busy.
+• It eliminates the awkward silence that often occurs as the parents file in and sit, usually staring at me while waiting for me to begin.
+Everyone stays busy.

 • It gives a unique insight into your students from a parent’s perspective.